All Episodes

 Let me read you some excerpts of this.

-The most appealing thing about Hillary Rodham Clinton has always been her enemies, who often seem not in their right minds, screaming that she is a murderer and calling her names like her finest.
+The most appealing thing about Hillary Rodham Clinton has always been her enemies, who often seem not in their right minds, screaming that she is a murderer and calling her names like Her Thinness.

 Her enemies make you want to like her.

-Yet in have you ever heard of that, her finess?
+Yet in, have you ever heard of that her thinness?

 And I don't know who's accusing her of murdering anybody.

-Over 18 months I traveled to 20 states listening to women speak at length about what they care about, what drives them crazy as they look toward the presidential election.
+Over 18 months, I traveled to 20 states listening to women speak at length about what they care about, what drives them crazy as they look toward the presidential election in 08.

 I ought to like her, many of the strongest Democrats among them said, but on no other matter did left, right, and center converge as on the view best summed up as anybody but Hillary, to the point that I began to dread the mention of her name because it meant we would probably not get around to talking about anything else that day.

-All of which runs contrary to the accepted narrative of this election cycle, which is that it's women who were leading the charge for Mrs. Clinton's candidacy.
+All of which runs contrary to the accepted narrative of this election cycle, which is that it's women who are leading the charge for Mrs. Clinton's candidacy.

 Polling, which is at this point still mainly measures name ID, certainly shows a far more mixed picture for Mrs. Clinton where female voters are concerned.

-Segeline, uh it's not an automatic this is this one of these characterizations that drive by media always thinks that women are monolithic and that they're all feminist-related and feminist-oriented.
+Segaleen, it's not an automatic, this is one of these characterizations that drive-by media always thinks that women are monolithic and that they're all feminist related and feminist-oriented.

 The history of the women's movement.

-If I if I were a woman, uh this whole notion that you all think alike and you're all gonna support a candidate just cause she's a woman, that's a myth.
+If I were a woman, this whole notion that you all think alike and you're all going to support a candidate just cause she's a woman, that's a myth.

-That's something a Democrats hope for, but they look at everybody as sheep without minds of their own.
+That's something that Democrats hope for, but they look at everybody as sheep without minds of their own.

 If Mrs. Clinton won the nomination, however, polls suggest she'd have trouble winning over the independent female voters any Democrat needs to win the presidency.